shmulik-willinger/behavioral_cloning/writeup.md

 ---
 ## Collecting the Training Set

 To capture good driving behavior, I first recorded a couple of laps on track one using center lane driving.
 Each recording epoch consist of 3 images represent 3 cameras on the vehicle.
-Having 3 images for each epoch halpping collecting more data, and will help teach the network how to steer back to the center and correct wrong behaviors.
+Having 3 images for each epoch help collecting more data, and teach the network how to steer back to the center and correct wrong behaviors.

 Here is an example of how center lane driving looks from all the three cameras: